Skip to main content

 • Consistency rule on the Stellar Lite plan caps any single trading day at 40 percent of total profit, which can force traders to break up winning sessions to comply.

-• Shorter operational history (founded 2022) than FTMO (2015) or The5ers (2016) — the firm has not yet survived a full prop-industry downturn cycle.
+• Shorter operational history (founded 2022) than FTMO (2015) or The5ers (2016), the firm has not yet survived a full prop-industry downturn cycle.

 Safety and Regulation

-FundedNext launched in 2022 from Dubai and has grown to become one of the three largest prop firms in the world by trader volume.
 The firm publishes cumulative payout figures of approximately $130 million by Q1 2026, with the figures reconciled to weekly trader payout reports published inside the Trader Hub.
 The operational entity, FundedNext FZE, is registered in the UAE under the Dubai Multi Commodities Centre (DMCC) free zone, which sets the corporate governance and audit baseline.

 Prop firms do not require investment-firm licensing in most jurisdictions because they do not hold client capital.
 The model is that the challenge fee is the only client payment, and the funded-stage capital is the firm’s own balance sheet exposure.
-This structural difference from traditional brokers materially changes the risk profile: a trader cannot lose the challenge fee twice, and there is no investor compensation scheme because there are no client deposits to compensate.
+This fundamental difference from traditional brokers meaningfully changes the risk profile: a trader cannot lose the challenge fee twice, and there is no investor compensation scheme because there are no client deposits to compensate.

 Based on our fundednext review tracking through 2025 and into 2026, the firm has had zero major payout disputes, no public regulatory actions, and no rule changes mid-evaluation that affected existing challenges.
 This places it ahead of several younger competitors that have faced restructurings or public payout-pause incidents in the same window.
 The single risk that applies to all prop firms equally is counterparty risk: if the firm ceased operations, funded accounts would be terminated.
-I mitigate this across all my prop exposure by running accounts at three firms simultaneously and withdrawing every payout within 30 days of eligibility.

 The MetaTrader stack is licensed directly from MetaQuotes, which means the trade execution data is auditable through standard MT4 and MT5 server logs.
 Match-Trader, used on some Stellar account variants, is provided by Brokeree-licensed infrastructure with similar audit hooks.
 The execution counterparty for funded accounts is rotated across regulated liquidity providers; this is the standard prop-firm hedge structure and is the same approach FTMO uses.